nlgranger/SeqTools/docs/tutorial.rst

 a wrapper backed by multiple workers to compute the values more quickly.

-To see the library in practice, you can see how to :ref:`build, debug and run a transformation pipeline <Building and running a preprocessing pipeline>` or write a multiprocessing capable :ref:`minibatch iterator <Fast minibatch sampling>`
+To see the library in practice, you can see how to :ref:`build, debug and run a transformation pipeline <Building and running a preprocessing pipeline>` or how to write a multiprocessing capable :ref:`data loader <dataloader>`.

 The library is quite small for now, how about giving a quick glance at the :ref:`API Reference`?